 6. Multiple Platforms to Sell Crafts

-It's easy to make crafts and sell online and offline.
+It's easy to make crafts and sell them online and offline.
 There’re countless resources available.
 Therefore, you can select the ones that suit your needs.
-However, majority of artisans and craftsperson nowadays prefer selling handmade products online because it opens up the vast global market.
+However, the majority of artisans and craftspeople nowadays prefer selling handmade products online because it opens up a vast global market.
 At the same time, if you’re into making perishable handmade items, you can choose offline mode too.
 In any case, you have multiple ways to sell crafts items.

 7. Cash Advance from Customers

 It’s common for an artisan or craftsperson to demand a small cash advance from the customer.
 It is usually 50 percent of the cost of the item and sometimes, the full payment.
 This is an acceptable method to sell crafts items.
 After all, you’ve to buy material for the handmade item and will invest your time and effort to craft it to perfection.